-Hardwood Creek Above, Clearwater Creek, Rice Creek Above and Rice Creek Below all seem to be improving through the years that SHEP has sampled at those sites (Figure 18).
+Hardwood Creek Above, Rice Creek Above and Rice Creek Below each are showing overall improving health trends through the years that SHEP has sampled at those sites (Figure 18).

-Figure 17: FBI trends for monitoring sites from 2006 to 2021.
+Figure 18: FBI trends for monitoring sites from 2006 to 2022.
 The trend graph is inverted.
 Increasing trends appear to be decreasing on graph.
 Lower FBI numbers indicate healthier streams.
 Rice Creek Irondale and Locke Lake Park sites not included because monitoring began at later date than other sites.